10 Reasons Why Meditation Reduces Stress and Increases Calmness

 Meditation Reduces Stress

-You have most probably heard more than once that meditation reduces stress and increases calmness, but you might have thought that meditation is not for you.
+You have probably heard more than once that meditation reduces stress and increases calmness, but you might have thought that meditation is not for you.

-There are many people, all around the world, who practice meditation for various reasons.
+There are many people all around the world who practice meditation for various reasons.
 In this article, I will focus on the reasons why meditation reduces stress.

 • Why does meditation relieve stress?